Most Expensive Rolex Watches Ever Sold

 ($17.8 million, 2017)

 Paul Newman’s Rolex Daytona ref 6239 is a legendary watch with a fascinating history.
-Produced in the 1960s, it is not a prototype but rather a rare model that gained iconic status due to its association with the famous actor and racing enthusiast, Paul Newman.
+Produced in the 1960s, this reference gained iconic status due to its association with famous actor, director, and race car driver, Paul Newman.
 A Paul Newman Daytona can only have the reference number 6239, 6241, 6262, 6263, 6264, 6265 — Paul’s very own watch is a ref 6239 gifted by his wife, Joanne Woodward.

 The special qualities of the Rolex Daytona ref 6239 lie in its design and dial.
 It features an “exotic dial” with contrasting sub-dials and Art Deco detailing.
 The artful combination of colors and unique font used for the numerals and sub-dials set it apart from other Daytona models of that era.
 Paul Newman was constantly seen wearing this style in the 1980s, which quickly led to it being nicknamed the “Paul Newman” Daytona in watch circles.